 My very presence was a calming influence for her.
 She got the work done in record time, and wasn’t nearly as stressed as she might have been.

 When I first learned about the concept of the Body Double, I was skeptical.
 Just being in the same space, with an intended task, was really enough to get something done?
-It was time for the ADHD twins (that would be my husband and me) put it to the test.
+It was time for the ADHD twins (that would be my husband and me) to put it to the test.
 Boxes and boxes of ‘stuff’ had been dumped into a work-bench area in the basement of our home.
-We had avoided the heinous task of cleaning it up for 10 years – yes, I said 10 years, – certain that it would take extensive, concerted effort to dig ourselves out from under that pile of ‘stuff.’
+We had avoided the heinous task of cleaning it up for 10 years – yes, I said 10 years – certain that it would take extensive, concerted effort to dig ourselves out from under that pile of ‘stuff.’

 Armed with the strategy of a Body Double, we made a commitment to each other, donned work-gloves, and planned for an entire day.
 After some dilly-dallying, we got ourselves downstairs and to the workbench.
 It took 1 hour – I kid you not, 1 hour – to complete the vast majority of clean up.
 All it took was the two of us, side-by-side, sharing a task.